- What is a Bioreactor Landfill?

 - Economic benefits may result from the accelerated generation of LFG for use as a renewable fuel, and reduced costs for leachate treatment and post-closure care.

 The purpose of this ANPRM is to solicit data and information.
-Comments must be received on or before March 26, 2019.
+Comments must be received on or before May 10, 2019.
+EPA extended the comment period in response to requests for additional time.
 View the official version of the notice, find out what EPA is seeking comment on and learn how to submit comments from the Federal Register notice.

 For more information on bioreactors and bioreactor projects, click on the following links: